StefanVonRanda/Boa-lang/README.md

 ## Notes
 - Use a single indentation style (spaces or tabs); mixing styles is a compile error.
 - Property declarations need a space after `:` to distinguish from pseudo-classes.
-- Comments are preserved by default; pass `-m`/`--minify` to strip them.
+- Minify your output by passing `-m`/`--minify`
-- Hover media guard can be disabled with `--no-hover-guard` when needed.
+- Disable Hover media guard with `--no-hover-guard` when needed.

 ## License